oroinc/orocommerce-application-de/UPGRADE.md

-The upgrade instructions are available at [OroCommerce website](https://doc.oroinc.com/backend/setup/upgrade-to-new-version/).
+The upgrade instructions are available at [Oro documentation website](https://doc.oroinc.com/master/backend/setup/upgrade-to-new-version/).

 This file includes only the most important items that should be addressed before attempting to upgrade or during the upgrade of a vanilla Oro application.